You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Are There Any Swim-Related Side Effects of Lipitor?

-Lipitor, also known as atorvastatin, is a popular medication used to treat high cholesterol levels.
+Lipitor, also known as atorvastatin, is a widely prescribed medication used to treat high cholesterol levels.
 It belongs to a class of medications called statins, which work by reducing the production of cholesterol in the liver.
-While Lipitor is generally considered safe and effective, it can cause a range of side effects, including some that may be relevant to swimmers.
+While Lipitor is generally considered safe and effective, it can cause a range of side effects, some of which may be relevant to individuals who enjoy swimming or other water-based activities.

-Before we dive into the swim-related side effects, it's essential to understand the common side effects of Lipitor.
+Before we dive into the potential swim-related side effects of Lipitor, it's essential to understand the common side effects associated with the medication.
 According to the FDA, the most common side effects of Lipitor include:

 * Muscle pain or weakness